hasura/graphql-engine/docs/graphql/manual/auth/jwt.rst

    All ``x-hasura-*`` values should be ``String``, they will be converted to the right type automatically.

-The default role can be overriden by ``x-hasura-role`` header, while making a request.
+The default role can be overridden by ``x-hasura-role`` header, while making a request.

 .. code-block:: http